A recap of the seasons best recipes

 You probably think we’re busy harvesting all the crops that were planted in the spring.
 ‘Tis true, but Dad will continue to plant certain crops through much of September because, with any luck, a frost will hold off until October and we’ll have fresh radishes and herbs and greens into November.
 One year, a long time ago, I remember picking fresh lettuce from the fields (and wearing short sleeves!) on December first.
 So, it could happen!

 “… but when there is too much rain…”

 This year, in addition to the usual CSA, farmers markets and wholesale orders, we have had to deal with weather extremes that are difficult to rebound from.
 We can irrigate – set up long lines of sprinklers and move them every 4-6 hours all over our 55 acres – but when there is too MUCH rain?

 Neither Bounty nor Brawny have enough paper towels to mop up the mud and puddles and save our plants.

-We deal with it.
-We still get angry about it, though, when we don’t have any cilantro or basil to go with the mountains of vine-ripened heirloom tomatoes on our tables.
-We grumble when our pretty little kirby cucumbers are the perfect size for pickling and our dill is nothing but rain-yellowed stems.
-We feel completely defeated when the 20 acres of onions that looked so healthy and strong in June got ‘tip burn’ during 2 July heatwaves and will no longer produce big onions.
+Deal with it.
+We still get angry about it, though.
+When we don’t have any cilantro or basil to go with the mountains of vine-ripened heirloom tomatoes on our tables.
+We grumble when our pretty little Kirby cucumbers are the perfect size for pickling and our dill is nothing but rain-yellowed stems.
+Quietly we feel completely defeated when the 20 acres of onions that looked so healthy and strong in June got ‘tip burn’ during 2 July heatwaves and will no longer produce big onions.
 In this case, size really does matter.

 But with the bad comes the good, and with drought comes a sprinkler run.
 Thomas had to show me the sprinklers, how they work, how you can run through the mud and water and cool off when it’s still hot even after dinner.